devconcept/multer-gridfs-storage/README.md

 *Event arguments*

  - gfs: The newly created GridFS instance
  - db: The native MongoDb database object.

 This event is only triggered once.
 Note that if you only want to log events there is an api option for that

 #### Event: `'file'`

 This event is emitted every time a new file is stored in the db.

 *Event arguments*

  - file: The uploaded file

-#### Event: `'error'`
+#### Event: `'streamError'`

  This event is emitted when there is an error streaming the file to the database.

  *Event arguments*

   - error: The streaming error
   - config: The failed upload configuration

+#### Event: `'error'`

+> Deprecated

+This event is identical to the `streamError` but it has been deprecated and it will be removed in the next major version.
+You should avoid using it.
+The reason for this is that in Node `error` events are special and crash the process if an error is emitted and there is no `error` listener attached.
+You could choose to handle errors in an [express middleware][error-handling] forcing you to set an empty `error` listener to avoid crashing.
+To simplify the issue, this event was renamed to allow you to choose the best way to handle storage errors.

 #### Event: `'dbError'`

 This event is emitted when there underlying connection emits an error.

  > Only available when the storage is created with the [`url`][url-option] option.

 *Event arguments*

  - error: The error emitted by the database connection

 ## Debugging

 To make debugging easy you can use any of the logging options in the storage constructor.

 ### log